enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Enclave auth verb works as expected
 - [ ] Can be successfully upgraded from an earlier enrolled version
 - [ ] DNS stub resolver works
+- [ ] Test Docker for Mac (Note: we don't presently test here, see also https://github.com/enclave-networks/docs/issues/183)

 ## Docker